 B) Whimsical Planters:

-A Breath of Fresh Air Incorporate whimsical planters throughout your outdoor spaces to add a touch of whimsy and greenery.
+A breath of fresh air incorporates whimsical planters throughout your outdoor spaces to add a touch of whimsy and greenery.
 Repurpose vintage containers like antique watering cans, old wheelbarrows, or even chipped ceramic pots to house your plants.
 The more unique and unexpected, the better!

 7. Reclaimed Materials: Sustainable and Stylish